How my Dad introduced me to Michael Caine and Vera Lynn

 And here is my original picture of him drawn on Sunday/Monday (he died the day before):

 My siblings asked me to do this – it wasn’t easy the day after he died but I’m really happy with the drawing.
 Just captures who he was – a newspaper man through and through.
-He’d been an Arts Correspondent and Assistant City Editor for the FT and (Manchester) Guardian working under the great Richard Fry.
-I think over 20,000 Telegraph and Times cryptic crosswords were finished in record time and I’ve included one of a never-ending supply of orange Bic biros.
+He’d been an Arts Correspondent for the FT and Assistant City Editor for the (Manchester) Guardian working under the great Richard Fry.
+I think over 20,000 Telegraph and Times cryptic crosswords were finished in record time and I’ve included one of his never-ending supply of orange Bic biros.
 He bought Cartoon Originals in the Gloucester Road from Bernard Levin and Robin Ray in 1973, exhibiting some of the great cartoonists there including Marc Boxer, Mel Calman, Michael Heath, Bill Tidy, Reg Smyth, Giles, Martin Honeysett, Ed McLaughlan and Ffolkes.
 The only time I remember him being really proud of me was when I landed my daily strip in The Times.
 He also had an illustrious career as a City stockbroker launching glamorous clients such as Mary Quant and Yves St Laurent, and was a familiar face at Auction houses where he indulged his love of Fine Art and helped run Montpelier Studio Art Gallery in central London for over 20 years with his wife.

 My drawing apparently impressed The Times so much, I was asked to do some more cartoons for famous birthdays in the same Hatch, Match and Dispatch column.

 So this is how Dad introduced me from the great beyond to Michael Caine: